 - Are you leading through the crisis...or managing the response? highlights four leadership traps to avoid.

-Adjusting to remote work with children at home can create additional challenges and opportunities.
+Adjusting to remote work with children or elders at home can create additional challenges and opportunities.
 In addition to HR's Coronavirus Remote Work Resources, the following articles, tips, and resources may help parents and guardians balance workloads and caretaking responsibilities.

 - How working parents can prepare for coronavirus closures encourages you to talk with your boss and come up with a plan.